JJWallis/practical-questions/README.md

 ### Word to Guess Game

+This challenge involved recreating the popular word guessing game Wordle where I had to reveal

 ### Useful resources

 -  [Analogue Clock](https://dev.to/code_mystery/simple-analog-clock-using-html-css-javascript-2c6a) = This resource helped me with the mathematical formula needed to determine the degree by which each hand should correctly rotate.